politie/ngx-formkit/projects/formkit/README.md

 }
 ```

-Each message in the returned messages array should have the following properties.
-Asterisk marked properties are required.
+Each message in the returned messages array should have at least a `show` and `text` property set.
+A `type` property can be set to change the type of message: Information (default), Warning, Error.

 | Property | Type | Description |
 |:---|:---|:---|